FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture.md

 ## **Database Schema**

-This section provides the SQL DDL for creating the tables in our PostgreSQL database.
-This schema is derived from our conceptual data models and is designed to be managed via Entity Framework Core migrations in our .NET services.
+This section provides the SQL DDL for the PostgreSQL database.

 ```sql
 -- ========= User Management (Managed by Auth Service) =========